 We invite you to learn more about Saint Paul’s Episcopal Church – a welcoming and friendly community of Christians in Evansville, Indiana.
 Saint Paul’s is a historic parish, formed more than 150 years ago.
 We are proud of our roots and heritage; we are also excited about who we are now and who we are becoming.
-The Book of Common Prayer describes that mission of the Church in this way: “The mission of the Church is to restore all people to unity with God and each other in Christ… The Church pursues its mission as it prays and worships, proclaims the Gospel, and promotes justice, peace, and love… The Church carries out its mission through the ministry of all its members.”
-BCP 1979 p.
+The Book of Common Prayer describes (the) mission of the Church in this way: “The mission of the Church is to restore all people to unity with God and each other in Christ… The Church pursues its mission as it prays and worships, proclaims the Gospel, and promotes justice, peace, and love… The Church carries out its mission through the ministry of all its members.”
+(BCP 1979 p.
 855) If you are looking for a church home, we would encourage you to join us for worship.

-God’s peace be with you,Fr.
-Richard
+God’s peace be with you, St. Paul’s Vestry